rmjordas/awesome-vue/content/components-and-libraries/dev-tools.md

 - [Bit](https://github.com/teambit/bit) - Manage and reuse `vue` components between projects.
 Easily isolate and share components from any project without changing its source code, organize curated collections and install in different projects.
 - [Vuenut](https://lusaxweb.github.io/vuenut.org/) - is a component to develop faster and more fluently.
 - [ComponentFixture](https://github.com/David-Desmaisons/ComponentFixture) - is a component design to develop and test other components, automatically binding their props.
-- [vue-cli-template-dev-server](https://github.com/eliranmal/vue-cli-template-dev-server) - development server for building vue-cli custom templates
+- [vue-cli-template-dev-server](https://github.com/eliranmal/vue-cli-template-dev-server) - development server for building vue-cli custom templates.

 ## Inspect